joemasilotti/masilotti.com/turbo-native-workshop/guide.md

 We will authenticate the native HTTP request with cookies shared from the web view.

 Check out `phase-5` on both repos to begin.

+#### Phase 5: Activity

+Now that we have a feel for native screens, let’s add another one!

+Add a native screen, powered by a JSON endpoint, to view an individual board game.

+Check out `phase-5-activity` on both repos to begin.

 <h2 id="resources">Additional resources</h2>